My feelings about the Airwrap in order of “as experienced”:

 Considering the plethora of positive reviews on Youtube, I would say that my poor experience does not have much to do with the device itself but with my hair type.
 I do not believe this should be advertised as a product for all hair types unless they come out with different attachments that could work for different hair types.

-The ultimate evolution of the Airwrap would be if Dyson, having a true understanding of different hair types, comes out with add-on attachments that would cater to all different hair types, with the base unit sold separately so that you could customize your Airwrap according to your preferences.
+The ultimate evolution of the Airwrap would be if Dyson, having a true understanding of different hair types, comes out with add-on attachments that would cater to the different hair types, with the base unit sold separately so that you could customize your Airwrap according to your preferences.
 I dream.

 Have you tried the Dyson Airwrap?
 I would love to know your thoughts!